Worldpay/java-fpe/README.md

 ## Dependencies

-The main code (in [src](https://github.com/Worldpay/java-fpe/tree/master/src)) doesn't have any dependencies outside of the stanard Java APIs (including JCE extensions).
+The main code (in [src](https://github.com/Worldpay/java-fpe/tree/master/src)) doesn't have any dependencies outside of the standard Java APIs (including JCE extensions).

-However, the unit test make us of the following:
+However, the unit tests make use of the following:

 1. __Logback__ provides the logging implementation.
 1. __slf4j__ provides the logging API.